mckchandan/Mysore_City_Corporation-Complaint-Management-System/README.md

 •	Allocating the Complaint

 This Project is divided into two sub folder due to the size .
 Please download and Extract the zip using 7z

+# For more Queries

+Feel free to DM : mckchandan1999@gmail.com